 My articles and essays have appeared in the HuffPost, New Jersey Magazine, among others.
 I’m a member of Authors Guild and International Thriller Writers.

 As a former VP of Global Communications for Estee Lauder Inc. which jump-started a 20+ year career as a communications, marketing and branding expert, I now coach authors on how to market their books in order to increase visibility and find readers.
 I’m the creator and facilitator of two immersive workshops: Self-Publish Like a Pro and Find Your Readers Book Marketing workshops and bring this content to writers conferences everywhere writers can be found!
 I’m always thrilled to speak on a variety of subjects from creativity, self-publishing, book marketing, the business of writing, the emotional side of writing, second careers, and more.

 On a personal note, I love the creative process in any form, among them: painting, gardening, re-purposing (though many D.I.Y. projects have been fraught with disaster, it doesn’t seem to stop me).
 I enjoy the beach and believe that all my big thinking happens when I’m close to the water.
 Traveling, cooking with my family, a really good belly laugh and hanging out with friends are really important to me.
 I make up songs as a way to dialogue with my kids who are no longer young, but find it infrequently entertaining no matter their age.

-I’m thrilled by the interest for THE MEMORY BOX from fans around the globe, as it continues to find new readers every day.
+I’m thrilled by the interest for THE MEMORY BOX and FOLLOWING YOU from fans around the globe, as they find new readers every day.
 Thank you to my readers for your enthusiasm—when you take the time to write reviews, get in touch or spread the word!
 Connect with me on social and sign up for my newsletter and blog if you want to keep up with all my news.
 I can’t wait to share my next book with you—coming soon!”

 watch a conversation